RohinMahesh/databricks_production_ml_system/README.md

 This repository contains an end-to-end Production ML System using Azure Databricks.
 In this system, we are implementing a single deployment strategy for a batch deployment.
 All relevant downstream data assets, ML artifacts and MLOps services are scheduled and orchestrated at a regular cadence.

 Below are the core services in this ML system:
+1. Data Engineering Service
+2. Machine Learning Service
+3. MLOps Service

+This ML System leverages the following technologies:
+1. PySpark for Data Engineering Services and Data Quality Validation Pipeline
+2. Python for ML pipeline development and Drift Detection Pipeline
+3. MLflow for model artifact management
+4. Feature Tables for access to high-quality Analytics and Model Ready Data Sets in low latency

+## Data Engineering Service

+The Data Engineering Service consists of 3 scheduled pipelines that performs ETL from the upstream data assets into downstream feature tables.
+In this system, the source-aligned data assets are in a CSV format and the downstream data assets resulting from these pipelines are stored in a Delta format and in an Azure SQL Server table.

+Details for the Data Engineering Services and its components can be found in the "Data_Engineering_Service" folder:
-1. Data Engineering Service: ETL pipelines to create Analytics and Model Ready Data Sets.
-All pipelines are scheduled to execute at a daily cadence:
+1. Offline Feature Table (FT) Pipeline: populates the offline feature store to create the Analytics Ready Data Set (ARDS).
+This is updated using the following script and is scheduled to run on a daily cadence:
+    - feature_store_training_daily.py
-    - Offline Feature Table (FT) Pipeline: populates the offline feature store to create the Analytics Ready Data Set (ARDS).
+2. Online Feature Table (FT) Pipeline: populates the online feature store to create the Model Ready Data Set (MRDS).
+This is updated using the following script and is scheduled to run on a daily cadence:
+    - feature_store_training_daily.py
+    - online_feature_table_daily.py

+## Machine Learning Service

+The Machine Learning Service consists of 2 scheduled pipelines that leverages the outputs of the Data Engineering Service to train an ML pipeline and use that pipeline to service predictions for downstream consumption.
+Model training and serving pipelines utilizes the Databricks MLflow integration for model artifact management and the respective Databricks Feature Store tables.

+Details for the Machine Learning Services and its components can be found in the "Machine_Learning_Service" folder:
+1. Model Training Pipeline: trains ML pipeline, which packs both the feature extractor and ML model into a serialized scikit-learn Pipeline object.
+This is scheduled to run on a monthly cadence.
+    - MLflowFunctions.py
+    - training_pipeline.py
+2. Model Serving Pipeline: services ML pipeline for predictions.
 This is scheduled to run on a daily cadence.
-    - Online Feature Table (FT) Pipeline: populates the online feature store to create the Model Ready Data Set (MRDS).
+    - MLflowFunctions.py
+    - serving_pipeline.py

+## MLOps Service

+The MLOps Service consists of 2 scheduled pipelines that leverages the outputs of the Data Engineering Service and the Machine Learning Service to validate the integrity of the data assets and detect any data drift.
+The data quality validation and drift detection pipelines will be integrated into downstream CI/CD/CT and alerting functionalities.
+These pipelines will store HTML artifacts in Blob and DBFS for downstream consumption.

+Details for the MLOps Services and its components can be found in the "MLOps_Service" folder:
+1. Data Quality Validation Pipeline: upstream data quality validation framework for relevant data assets.
 This is scheduled to run on a daily cadence.
-2. Machine Learning Service: model training and serving pipelines utilizing Databricks MLflow integration for model artifact management.
-    - Model Training Pipeline: trains ML pipeline, which packs both the feature extractor and ML model into a serialized scikit-learn Pipeline object.
-This is scheduled to run on a daily cadence.
-    - Model Serving Pipeline: services ML pipeline for predictions.
-This is scheduled to run on a daily cadence.
-3. MLOps Service: data quality validation and drift detection pipelines to be integrated into downstream CI/CD/CT pipelines.
-These pipelines will store HTML artifacts in Blob for downstream consumption.
-    - Data Quality Validation Pipeline: upstream data quality validation framework for relevant source-aligned data assets.
-This is scheduled to run on a daily cadence.
+    - validation.py
-    - Drift Detection: drift detection framework to calculate distributional shifts in our ARDS.
+2. Drift Detection: drift detection framework to calculate distributional shifts in our ARDS.
 This is scheduled to run on a monthly cadence.
-Please visit my existing Drift Detection repository for more information.
+    - helperFunctions.py
+    - drift_detection.py

 ## Orchestration
-This ML system consists of 6 pipelines that are scheduled and orchestrated using Databricks Jobs.
-For full control over your jobs, it is recommended to leverage Azure DevOps while utilizing Databricks CLI.
+This ML system consists of various pipelines that are scheduled and orchestrated using Databricks Jobs.
+For full control over your jobs, test converge, and CI/CD/CT, it is recommended to leverage Azure DevOps and the Databricks CLI.